huangjinlin/prompto/README.md

 A smarter way to manage your AI prompts in Cursor, Windsurf and beyond.

-Keep your prompts tidy, searchable, and ready to use — all from a clean file-based workflow in VS Code.
+Keep your prompts tidy, searchable, and ready to use — all from a clean file-based workflow in AI Code Editors.

 ## ✨ Features